InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

    * empty.
 List of Special Features the Vendor may utilize when performing
    * some declared Purposes processing.
    *
-   * "personalDataDeclaration": An array of positive integers that represent
+   * "dataDeclaration": An array of positive integers that represent
-   * the persona data categories declared by the vendor.
+   * the data categories declared by the vendor.
    *
    * "dataRetention": an object that contains the data retention for each purpose
    * and specialPurpose.
 A stdRetention is computed and added if there is an